 Galle

-Of South Asia's port cities, Sri Lanka's Galle – pronounced "Gaul" - is remarkable due to its extensive maritime history, international trading links and threefold colonial domination, which led to a diverse and shifting ethnic composition.
+Travel to Galle in Sri Lanka and discover one of South Asia's leading port cities, Pronounced "Gaul" - Galle is remarkable due to its extensive maritime history, international trading links and threefold colonial domination, which led to a diverse and shifting ethnic composition.
 Galle's main attraction is the 17th century Dutch Fort, a UNESCO protected World Heritage site.
 But Galle is also the gateway to seductive sandy coves and the coastal villages of Unawatuna, Thalpe, Koggala, Habaraduwa and Ahangama.
-Galle's location at the southwestern tip of Sri Lanka, with only the Antarctic more than 5,000 miles beyond, ensured the prominence of the port during the early history of navigation.
+Galle's location at the south western tip of Sri Lanka, with only the Antarctic more than 5,000 miles beyond, ensured the prominence of the port during the early history of navigation.
 Not surprisingly, it became the natural focal point at the southernmost part of the Silk Routes that connected Asia with the Mediterranean.
 Galle also provided a relatively equidistant location for Arab and Chinese ships to converge and trade, thus avoiding much longer voyages.
 It had a fine natural harbour protected to the southeast by an elevated headland and to the northwest by a flat peninsular, although there were submerged rocks and lack of protection from the southwest monsoon.
+There are many Galle hotels Sri Lanka has to offer scattered across the area in which one can lodge during their explorations in this fascinating region.

 galleries